Search engine optimization best practices are always evolving, and this year is no different.

 - Use FAQ’s – These are often picked up for the Featured Snippet, as they’re in easy Q&A form and tend to be quick and concise enough to capture in the snippet box.

-Search Engine Optimization in 2019: Link Building (and Scaling)
+Search Engine Optimization in 2021: Link Building (& Scaling)

 Links go hand-in-hand with your content plan.